 This venture was a huge success with customers travelling from miles around to sample the afternoon teas, Jacqui’s cakes and of course Paul’s chocolate.
 After three happy, hectic and exhausting years the decision to sell the café business was taken in September 2016, allowing the couple to refocus on the chocolate.

 Choc Amor moved to their very own chocolate studio and shop at Cedar Farm in Mawdesley.
-The shop offers visitors a completely different buying experience in a friendly and relaxed environment, where you can talk to Paul, Jacqui or Judith about the chocolate and the unique flavours like Chilli Cappuccino or Twisted Latte.
+The shop offers visitors a completely different buying experience in a friendly and relaxed environment, where you can talk to Paul or Jacqui about the chocolate and the unique flavours like Orange Jalfrezi or Twisted Latte.
 Customers can browse and take in the array of flavours with packaging that informs people how to eat the chocolate to get the most out of each bite.

 Once established at Cedar Farm, Paul and Jacqui turned their attention to the sourcing of their chocolate.
 The Choc Amor mission statement is ‘We want to change people’s perception of chocolate one mouthful at a time’, but how could they provide the ultimate experience in chocolate if they didn’t know where it originated.